c0pperdragon/Amiga-Digital-Video/README.md

 # Amiga-Digital-Video
 Add pixel-perfect HDMI output to the Amiga machines.

-For all Amiga versions that have a socketed DIP Denise chip, a rather small adapter board can be used to extract the digital video signal (12 bit) to a 40-pin connector compatible with the Raspberry Pi Zero.
+For all Amiga versions that have a socketed DIP Denise chip and the required physical space inside, a rather small adapter board can be used to extract the digital video signal (12 bit) to a 40-pin connector compatible with the Raspberry Pi Zero.
 This can then be used with the [RGBtoHDMI](https://github.com/hoglet67/RGBtoHDMI) software to produce a perfect HDMI picture with very low latency (a few milliseconds at most).